henryn-se/pdf-gpt/README.md

 Result: After implementing the new storage system, our team experienced a significant improvement in the restocking process, reducing the time spent on this task by more than 30%.
 This allowed us to devote more time to attending to customers and other essential duties, ultimately improving overall customer satisfaction and our team's efficiency.
 The experience demonstrated the importance of continuous improvement and the value of addressing even small inefficiencies in the workplace.

-## How would I respond to high stress situation
+## How would I respond to a high stress situation
 When faced with a high-stress situation, it's essential to remain calm and follow a measured approach to handle the situation effectively.
 Here is how you can deal with such situations:

 1. Stay composed: First and foremost, remind yourself to maintain composure.
 Take a few deep breaths to help you stay centered and focused.
 This will help you think more clearly and make rational decisions, rather than merely reacting impulsively.